spex-xray/spex-help/_sources/reference/commands/ascdump.rst.txt

    two-photon and total continuum spectrum, added for all plasma layers of the model.

-cnts:
-   the number of counts produced by each line.
-Needs an instrument to be defined before.

 nei:
    the history of ionisation parameter and temperature in NEI calculations.